DataCurationNetwork/CURATED/_modules/module-u.md

 </div>
 <button class="collapsible">File dependency (or dependency)</button>
 <div class="content">
-  <p><br>software code that requires the presence of certain files (file dependency) or software libraries for the program to execute.
+  <p><br>Software code that requires the presence of certain files (file dependency) or software libraries for the program to execute.
 Some dependencies may require a particular version of a software code for execution.</p>
 </div>

 <script>